wahabmk/helm-charts/README.md

   --create-namespace -n projectsveltos
 ```

-By default, the chart will install in agent-mode.
-To install in agentless-mode add the option: `--set agent.managementCluster=true` to the above command.
+By default the chart will install in agent mode.
+To install in agentless mode, add the argument: `--set agent.managementCluster=true` to the above command.

-Additionally you can set other parameters that are defined in the [values.yaml](./charts/projectsveltos/values.yaml) file.
+Additionally you can set more parameters that are defined in the [values.yaml](./charts/projectsveltos/values.yaml) file.

 To uninstall the chart: